St John's Church Māori NZ Wars memorial

 In July 1880, concerns about the ‘sadly neglected state’ of the graves remained unresolved.
 The Waikato Times reported that ‘several of the memorial slabs have rotted away and now lie underfoot, and unless some steps be taken all record of “the poor inhabitant below” will be lost.’
 Reverend J. Phillips continued local efforts to persuade the government to erect a memorial.

-In 1882, Sergeant Joshua Foster of the New Zealand Constabulary Force compiled an official report on soldiers’ burial grounds in Waikato.
+In 1882, Sergeant Joshua Foster of the Armed Constabulary compiled an official report on soldiers’ burial grounds in Waikato.
 At St John’s, Foster found graves of officers and men who had died at Ōrākau.
 The ground was overrun with scrub and nettles, and the headboards were dilapidated.
 Foster also reported that:

 ‘on the west corner of ground, two boards had been erected by the soldiers of the 65th Regiment to the memory of the natives who fell in the action at Rangiaohia and Orakau.
 The boards are in a good state of preservation only requiring painting and recreating on four new puriri posts.’